ronikirla/skillissue/README.md

 * `-a`, `--use_average`: Uses average instead of percentile for calculations.
 Forces -d and ignores -p.

 * `-H`, `--hist`, `--histogram`: Output a histogram visualizing the distribution of your times instead of a progression chart.
 Forces -d and ignores -p and -a.

+* `-r REMAKE_WINDOW`, `--remake_window REMAKE_WINDOW`: Number of seconds during which resets at the start of a run are not counted as a forfeit.

 ### Sample graph